kubernetes-sigs/lws/keps/848-disaggregatedset-placement-policy/README.md

 1. **Locality.** A slice's prefill and decode pods hand off the KV cache to each other; that transfer wants them in the same low-latency domain.
 Today the DisaggregatedSet controller injects no topology placement, so a slice's roles land wherever the scheduler puts them, possibly in different domains.

 2. **Isolation.** Operators want a DisaggregatedSet's slices spread across domains so that losing one domain takes down at most one slice, while still allowing *different* DisaggregatedSets to share a domain for dense packing.

-These are exactly the requirements laid out for the feature: co-locate a slice's roles in one domain; place a DisaggregatedSet's slices on different domains; and allow two DisaggregatedSet instances to share a domain when there is room.

 ### Goals